sharetribe/flex-docs/src/docs/introduction/is-flex-right-for-you/index.md

 do this work.
-In this case, the minimum budget for building your MVP (Minimum Viable Platform) with Flex is around \$5,000 (and depending on your exact requirements, the cost could be a lot more – for instance, for product or reverse marketplaces the minimum is probably closer to
+In this case, the minimum budget for building your MVP (Minimum Viable Platform) with Flex is around \$5,000 (and depending on your exact requirements, the cost could be a lot more – for instance, for reverse marketplaces the minimum is probably closer to \$10,000).
-\$10,000).
 Typically, it takes 1–2 months from the day you start development to launch your MVP.

 If you're not ready to invest in hiring a developer, Flex is not the right solution for you.
 Instead, you could try out Sharetribe Go, which